Shot846/SimpleShieldMod/README.md

 Currently there are 4 Shields:

 ###### Shield Type I - The Shield you spawn with.
-Maximum Charge: 50
+Maximum Charge: 50 (can be configured via menudef or console cvar)
-Delay: 10 seconds
-Charge Rate: 1/9s
+Delay: 8 seconds (can be configured via menudef or console cvar) Charge Rate: 1/9s

 ###### Shield Type II - Replaces Green Armor
-Maximum Charge: 100
+Maximum Charge: 100 (can be configured via menudef or console cvar)
-Delay: 8 seconds
-Charge Rate: 1/9s
+Delay: 7 seconds (can be configured via menudef or console cvar) Charge Rate: 1/12s

 ###### Shield Type III - Replaces Blue Armor
-Maximum Charge: 200
+Maximum Charge: 200 (can be configured via menudef or console cvar)
-Delay: 6 seconds
-Charge Rate: 1/12s
+Delay: 6 seconds (can be configured via menudef or console cvar) Charge Rate: 1/12s

 ###### Shield Type IV - Can randomly replace Megasphere (1/10 chance)
-Maximum Charge: 300
+Maximum Charge: 300 (can be configured via menudef or console cvar)
-Delay: 4 seconds
-Charge Rate: 1/12s
+Delay: 5 seconds (can be configured via menudef or console cvar) Charge Rate: 1/12s

 ## Compatibility with mods

 The mod replaces:
-- Green Armor
+- Green Armor -> Shield Type II
-- Blue Armor
+- Blue Armor -> Shield Type III
-- Megasphere
+- Megasphere -> Custom Megasphere
-- Armor Bonus
+- Armor Bonus -> Health Bonus

 It doesn't replace the player, it's all ACS Magic.